- Featured Columnists

 Most institutions offer fixed rate mortgages of 30 years and 15 years.
 The benefit of the shorter 15-year mortgage is that, after 15 years you will have paid off the mortgage loan and you own your home free and clear.
 You will also pay less interest over the life of the mortgage.
 The negative is that your monthly payments will be higher.

 Choosing the term of a fixed rate mortgage is usually a function of what level of monthly payments you can afford and how anxious you are to pay off the entire mortgage.

 There are several features of ARMs that you should evaluate if you are considering this type of mortgage.

 Adjustable rate mortgages are attractive because of their lower initial rate.
 Your risk is that your rate and monthly payment will rise in the future.
 If you are comfortable that you can accept an increased payment or if you think you will be moving in a relatively short time, the savings with an ARM can be substantial.

 Negative amortization.
 Amortization refers to the process of paying down a mortgage.
 Some lenders offer mortgages with lower monthly payments than what is needed to pay interest and ultimately pay off the mortgage.
 This means the amount due on your mortgage increases over time.
 Avoid this type of mortgage.

 Balloon mortgages.
-Balloon mortgages are similar to fixed rate mortgages with steady monthly payments using a 15 or 30 amortization.
+Balloon mortgages are similar to fixed rate mortgages with steady monthly payments using a 15 or 30 amortization schedule.
 However, with a balloon, the mortgage comes due before 15 or 30 years.
 Most balloon mortgages are for 3 to 7 years.
-They usually offer lower interest rates than the traditional 15 or 30 year fixed rate mortgage.
-But, remember that with a balloon, your mortgage will be due on a given date and you will have to do something.
+They usually offer lower interest rates than the traditional 15 or 30-year fixed rate mortgage, but remember that with a balloon, your mortgage will be due on a given date and you will have to do something.